 It should be noted that the SSA uses two different gauges by which to evaluate a person’s work history, when he or she applies for benefits.
 The first test is the “Duration of Work Test,” while the second test is the “Recent Work Test.”
 These tests take into account how long a person has worked, as well as how recently, in order to determine benefits.

-If you have questions about your application for disability benefits, do not hesitate to contact us for a free consultation.
+If you have questions about your application for disability benefits, do not hesitate to contact us for a free evaluation of your case.
 Contact our Tulsa Social Security disability lawyers to help you get the benefits you need.
-We offer free consultations, and you may reach us by phone at (918) 265-1404.
+We offer free evaluations of your case, and you may reach us by phone at (918) 265-1404.

 Troutman & Troutman, P.C. – Tulsa Social Security disability attorneys